The further chameleon groups of Richard Thompson and Graham Higman: Automorphisms via dynamics for the Higman groups $G_{n,r}$: More on , , and

 \begin{theorem} Let $\pair{X}{G}$ and $\pair{Y}{H}$ be space-group pairs.
 Assume that $X$ is Hausdorff, locally compact, and without isolated points, and that for every $x \in X$ and $U \in \rfs{Nbr}^X(x)$, the set $\setm{xg}{g \in G \mbox{ and } g|_{(X - U)} = \rfs{Id}|_{(X-U)}}$ is somewhere dense.
 Assume that the same holds for $\pair{Y}{H}$.
 Suppose {we have a group isomorphism} ${G}\cong_{\phi}{H}$.
 Then there is $\varphi \in \Homeo(X,Y)$ such that $\varphi$ induces $\phi$.
 That is, $g\phi = g^{\varphi}$ for every $g \in G$. \end{theorem}

+Below, we refer to the homeomorphism $\varphi$ in the statement of Rubin's Theorem as a \emph{Rubin conjugator}.

-\begin{cor} $\Anr\cong N_{H(\CCnr)}(\Gnr)$. \end{cor} {\textbf{Proof:}} An automorphism of $\Gnr$ is an isomorphism from $\Gnr$ to itself, so we set $X=Y=\CCnr$ in the statement of Rubin's Theorem, and we see that $N_{H(\CCnr)}(\Gnr)$ quotients onto $\Anr$.
-To see that this quotient is the quotient by the trivial subgroup we recall that every self homeomorphism of $\CCnr$ is a limit of elements in $\Gnr$.
-Thus, given any non-identity element $h \in \Homeo(\CCnr)$, we can easily find an element of $\Gnr$ which fails to commute with $h$.
+\begin{cor} $\Anr\cong N_{H(\CCnr)}(\Gnr)$. \end{cor} \begin{proof} An automorphism of $\Gnr$ is an isomorphism from $\Gnr$ to itself, so we set $X=Y=\CCnr$ in the statement of Rubin's Theorem, and we see that $\Anr$ is a quotient of $N_{H(\CCnr)}(\Gnr)$.
+If $g\in H(\CCnr)$ is non-trivial, then there is some open set $U$ that is moved entirely off itself by $g$, so we can find an element $t$ of $\Gnr$ that acts simply as a transposition of two disjoint basic open cones within $U$.
+It is immediate that $g$ and $t$ do not commute, and it follows that the kernel of the conjugation action of $H(\CCnr)$ on $\Gnr$ is trivial. \end{proof}